 U.S. stock futures signal higher Wall St open

-* U.S. stock index futures pointed to a slightly higher open on Wall Street on Thursday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 rising 0.1 to 0.3 percent.
+LONDON, April 19 (Reuters) - * U.S. stock index futures pointed to a higher open for equities on Wall Street on Thursday, with futures for the S&P 500, Dow Jones and Nasdaq 100 rising 0.5 to 0.7 percent.

-* The Labor Department releases at 1230 GMT first-time claims for jobless benefits for the week ended Aug.
-11. Economists forecast a total of 365,000 new filings, compared with 361,000 in the prior week.
+* The Labor department releases first-time claims for jobless benefits for the week ended April 14 at 1230 GMT.
+Economists forecast a total of 370,000 new filings, compared with 380,000 in the prior week.

-* At 1000 GMT, the Philadelphia Federal Reserve Bank releases August business activity survey.
-Economists forecast a reading of -5.0, versus -12.9 in July.
+* Philadelphia Federal Reserve Bank releases April business activity survey at 1400 GMT.
+Economists forecast a reading of 12.0, versus 12.5 in March.